ISLR

 In humans, the immunoglobulin super family containing leucine-rich repeat (ISLR) protein is encoded by the ISLR gene.
 Current RNA-seq studies show that the protein is highly expressed in the endometrium and ovary and shows expression among 25 other tissues.
 The protein is seen localized in the cytoplasm, plasma membrane, extracellular exosome, and platelet alpha granule lumen.
 Furthermore, the protein is known to play a role in platelet degranulation, cell adhesion, and response to elevated platelet cytosolic Ca2+.

 Gene

 The aliases for ISLR are Meflin, HsT17563, and mesenchymal stromal-cell and fibroblast-expressing Linx paralogue.
 The gene is part of the I-set family.

 The most updated annotation shows the gene spanning from 74,173,710 to 74,176,871 base pairs (3,161 bp) with location on the plus strand at position 15q24.1 (Chromosome 15).
 The gene contains 3 exons and 4 distinct introns.

 Transcription

-Known isoforms
+Known transcript variants

-The ISLR gene have two known transcript isoforms on the plus strands: ISLR transcript variant 1 and ISLR transcript variant 2.
+The ISLR gene has two known transcript variants on the plus strand: ISLR transcript variant 1 and ISLR transcript variant 2.
 Both variants encode for the same protein.

-Transcript variant 1 encodes for the longest protein isoform with the length of 2,331 bp, containing 2 exons.
+Transcript variant 1 is the longer variant with a length of 2,331 bp and contains 2 exons.

-Transcript variant 2 encodes for the shorter protein isoform with the length of 2,128 bp, containing 2 exons.
+Transcript variant 2 is the shorter variant with a length of 2,128 bp and contains 2 exons.
 This variant differs in the 5' UTR compared to variant 1.